 Stewart is renowned as one of the top fiddle tutors in the UK.
-He is both classically trained and steeped in the traditional music of Northumberland & Scotland, which is reflected in his approach to teaching.
+He is both classically trained and steeped in the traditional music of Northumberland & Scotland, which is reflected in his approach to teaching and performing.
 In great demand as both a private tutor, and as a workshop leader, Stewart can be found teaching across the UK and beyond, leading regular and one-off workshops, tutoring on Summer Schools and leading projects in schools.
 It has been a long-term aim to deliver regular, high-quality fiddle classes in the region, and to develop strong pedagogic practice amongst tutors, nurturing and celebrating the fiddle tradition of the North East of England; thus was the North East Fiddle School born.

 Originally from the Highlands of Scotland, Melissa Whitehead is a graduate of the Newcastle University Folk Degree course.
 After developing a love of teaching at a young age Melissa went on to study instrumental teaching at Trinity Laban Conservatoire of Music and Dance and now works as a private violin and fiddle tutor in the Newcastle area.